aymanefer/crunchyroll-clone/README.md

 ------------------------------------------------------------

-As a personal design and front-end development exercise, I have decided to redesign the Crunchyroll website, adding to it my own touch while keeping the brand identity intact, thus resulting in a website that is relatively more appealing to its target audience.
+As a personal design and front-end development exercise, I have decided to redesign the Crunchyroll website, adding to it my own touch while keeping the brand identity intact.
+The result is a website much more appealing to its target audience.

 Original website :